Carbonate: Structure and bonding

 The carbonate ion is the simplest oxocarbon anion.
 It consists of one carbon atom surrounded by three oxygen atoms, in a trigonal planar arrangement, with D3h molecular symmetry.
 It has a molecular mass of 60.01 g/mol and carries a total formal charge of −2.
 It is the conjugate base of the hydrogencarbonate (bicarbonate) ion, HCO3-, which is the conjugate base of H2CO3, carbonic acid.

 The Lewis structure of the carbonate ion has two (long) single bonds to negative oxygen atoms, and one short double bond to a neutral oxygen atom.

 This structure is incompatible with the observed symmetry of the ion, which implies that the three bonds are the same length and that the three oxygen atoms are equivalent.
 As in the case of the isoelectronic nitrate ion, the symmetry can be achieved by a resonance among three structures:

 This resonance can be summarized by a model with fractional bonds and delocalized charges:

 Chemical properties

-Metal carbonates generally decompose on heating, liberating carbon dioxide from the long term carbon cycle to the short term carbon cycle and leaving behind an oxide of the metal.
-This process is called calcination, after calx, the Latin name of quicklime or calcium oxide, CaO, which is obtained by roasting limestone in a lime kiln.
+Metal carbonates generally decompose on heating, liberating carbon dioxide and leaving behind an oxide of the metal.
+This process is called calcination, after calx, the Latin name of quicklime or calcium oxide, CaO, which is obtained by roasting limestone in a lime kiln: